hoops-hawaii/hoops-hawaii.github.io/index.md

 ## The Solution

 This project provides a database for these passionate basketball players to use when finding a court and people to play basketball with.
 There they will get the answers they are looking for when finding their dream place to play.

+## Approach

+Hoops Hawaii will only be comprised of one role: user.